 Planning Starts Before Surgery

-Patients who are scheduled for joint replacement surgery are strongly encouraged to attend a pre-operative class to learn more about, and to plan for the surgery and recovery process.
+Patients who are scheduled for joint replacement surgery are strongly encouraged to attend a pre-operative class to learn more about your surgery, and to plan for the recovery process.

 Your Road to Recovery After Surgery

 Starting on day one, a dedicated physical therapist will provide one-to-one rehab therapy at your bedside and in Evarts Joint Center's own gym so you never have to leave the floor.
 He or she will focus on body mechanics and balance, safety precautions, energy conservation, joint mobility and strengthening and conditioning of supporting muscles.